Providing for your loved ones during your lifetime

 Let’s cover the basics first: What exactly is a gift?

-A gift occurs when one person—the donor—transfers something of value to any other person or entity—the donee or recipient—and receives nothing of value in return.
+A gift occurs when one person—the donor—transfers something of value to any other person or entity—the beneficiary, donee or recipient—and receives nothing of value in return.
 This includes both clear gifts (e.g., giving money to a donee) and perhaps less obvious gifts (e.g., allowing someone to live rent-free in real estate that you own).

 Note that gifts can sometimes be confused with sales or loans, so it is important to structure your gift properly.

 When people transfer assets, they may be required to pay gift tax for transfers during lifetime, or estate tax for transfers at death.
-The taxes are required if the value of the transferred assets exceeds certain applicable tax exemptions.
+The taxes are required if the value of the transferred assets exceeds certain tax exemptions.
 When you make a gift during your life, your beneficiaries (and not you) own all of the appreciation on the gift from the date of the gift onward, so the appreciation is not subject to estate tax upon your death.
-This is a common strategy to reduce a future estate tax liability.
+This is a common strategy to reduce future estate tax liability.

 With all of this in mind, is giving while living a good fit for you?
 Here are a few considerations: